babel/website/docs/v7-migration.md

 For more info, read our [6.x vs 7.x comparison](config-files.md#6x-vs-7x-babelrc-loading).

 Babel has had issues previously with handling `node_modules`, symlinks, and monorepos.
 We've made some changes to account for this: Babel will stop lookup at the `package.json` boundary instead of looking up the chain.
-For monorepo's we have added a new `babel.config.js` file that centralizes our config across all the packages (alternatively you could make a config per package).
+For monorepos we have added a new `babel.config.js` file that centralizes our config across all the packages (alternatively you could make a config per package).
 In 7.1, we've introduced a [`rootMode`](options.md#rootmode) option for further lookup if necessary.

 ## [Yearly Preset Deprecations](/blog/2017/12/27/nearing-the-7.0-release.html#deprecated-yearly-presets-eg-babel-preset-es20xx)